Welcome to my complete guide to WooCommerce Subscriptions.

 - and update their shipping address.

-This allows customers to be in control of their subscription and not feel locked in - giving them much more peace of mind, probably prolonging your business relationship with them.
+This allows customers to be in full control of their payments and not feel locked in.
+This level of transparency and freedom gives your end-users peace of mind, usually prolonging your business relationship with them.

 Flexible Subscription Scheduling